We are always amazed that it is so hard to find answers to the three most basic and commonly asked questions about adoption:

-How Much Does It Cost to Adopt from Foster Care and How Long Does It Take in 2018?
+How Much Does It Cost to Adopt from Foster Care?
+How Long Did It Take in 2021?

-To learn more about how to adopt a child from foster care check out Creating a Family’s extensive resources on foster care adoption and 25 Factors to Consider When Adopting from Foster Care.
+To learn more about how to adopt a child from foster care, check out CreatingaFamily.org’s extensive resources on foster care adoption.

-The bottom line is that it cost very little to adopt a child from foster care—anywhere from free to about $2,600.
-In addition to the low cost, families who adopt from foster care are also eligible for the full federal Adoption Tax Credit even if they do not have adoption expenses.
+The bottom line is that it cost very little to adopt a child from the U.S. foster care system – anywhere from free to about $2,500.
+In addition to the low cost, families who adopt from foster care are also eligible for the full federal Adoption Tax Credit, even if they do not have adoption expenses.

-You can take our online Adoption Tax Credit 2018 course for a complete overview of how you can claim it for foster care adoption.
+You can take CreatingaFamilyEd.org’s Adoption Tax Credit 2022 online course for a complete overview of how to claim and maximize the adoption tax credit for foster care adoption.
 We also offer 10 Tips for Claiming the Adoption Tax Credit and How to Best Use the Adoption Tax Credit for more help with adoption from foster care.